Underwater poster

 Status Quo

-Norah brushes her teeth in the bathroom of the Kepler 822 deep-sea drilling station, experiencing ordinary life seven miles below the ocean surface.
+Norah brushes her teeth in the bathroom of the Kepler 822 deep-sea drilling station, seven miles beneath the ocean surface.
+She stares at herself in the mirror, isolated and contemplative, establishing her emotional detachment and the claustrophobic underwater world.

 2